grananqvist/Machine-Learning-Web-Application-Firewall-and-Dataset/demo-server/README.md

 3 Install the node modules: "npm install" in terminal

-4 Start the node server: "npm run build" in termninal
+4 Start the node server: "npm run build" in terminal

 5 go to [demo-website](http://localhost:3000)